 It is, of course, lawful in the UK for medicines to be supplied through online pharmacies both within the NHS and privately.
 General sale list (GSL) medicines can be supplied by any retailer.

-However, using the word “pharmacy” for a business selling pharmacy-only medicines (POMs) or prescription-only medicines directly by Amazon would require it to register a pharmacy.
+However, using the word “pharmacy” for a business selling pharmacy (P) medicines or prescription-only medicines (POMs) directly by Amazon would require it to register a pharmacy.
 The position varies across the EU, however, with some countries adopting the UK’s fairly liberal stance, other countries effectively banning online sales and some finding a position in between.

 If Amazon was planning to operate its own pharmacy in England, it would need to apply for inclusion in NHS England’s pharmaceutical list of pharmacies – assuming it wanted to provide NHS services.